-- 4. Aligns with the strategies, objectives, and risks of the organisation: The audit plan and it's content is discussed with Management1and s151 Officers to ensure that risks are identified; appropriate processes, systems and strategies are tested and that areas of risk are monitored and mitigated.
-Corporate and service risk registers are used along with corporate knowledge and the promises and objectives.
-Five year plans are also considered as part of the risk profiling and plan definition. - 5.
-Is appropriately positioned and adequately resourced: As a shared service, WIASS is hosted by Worcester City Council, but audit allocations ensure a presence in all authorities that it serves across the year.
+- 5. Is appropriately positioned and adequately resourced: As a shared service, WIASS is hosted by Worcester City Council, but audit allocations ensure a presence in all authorities that it serves across the year.
 Resources are monitored and tracked throughout the annual audit plan, with forecasting used as often as possible to prevent resources becoming too stretched resulting in reduced coverage.
 WIASS is governed by a Client Officer Group made up from the Partner s151 Officers but also has direct access to Management1 and the Board2 Chairs.
-Delegated powers are used should there be any resourcing issues. - 6.
+Delegated - 6.
 Demonstrates quality and continuous improvement: Continuous monitoring of the teams performance via trackers is conducted.
 Quarterly and annual reports are issued to committee and board members demonstrating trends in productivity and value.
 Individual reviews via 1-2-1 meetings are held monthly with the Team Leader and include personal development plans for all team members.
 Improvements and changes will also be made using external assessment as well as internally generated client feedback forms.
 A self assessment will be completed each municipal year to further provide assurance of quality and improvement.
 The Service is working with partners to ensure that it continues to provide a 'fit for purpose' Service by developing techniques that will complement requirements, continue to add value and work in a changing environment e.g. critical friend reviews.
-There is a continuous desire to ensure that the Service changes and adopts best practice methods as identified by the professional institutions e.g. IIA, CIPFA. - 7.
-Communicates effectively:
+There is a continuous desire to ensure that the Service changes and adopts best practice methods as identified by the professional institutions e.g. IIA, CIPFA.

+7. Communicates effectively:

 Various forms of communication are adopted (verbal, written, diagram / graph) throughout the review process by all members of the WIASS team.
 Continued monitoring and improvements to the methodology are conducted, making the report and testing documents clearer for all users.
-Findings are discussed verbally with management prior to the issue of a formal report.
-Reports are issued to Officers and Committee on a regular basis.
+Findings are discussed verbally with management1 prior to the issue of a formal report.
+Reports are issued to Officers and Committee1 on a regular basis.